United Wrestling Network: Formation and Early years

+2022–present: Championship Wrestling relaunch

-On February 17, 2022, UWN announced in a press release that they will be merging the Hollywood, Arizona and Atlanta Championship Wrestling programs into a singular broadcast called Championship Wrestling presented by CarShield.
-The first taping for the new show will take place at the Irvine Improv in Irvine, California on March 22.
+On February 17, 2022, UWN announced in a press release that they will be merging Championship Wrestling from Hollywood, Championship Wrestling from Arizona and Championship Wrestling from Atlanta into a singular entity under the Championship Wrestling presented by CarShield branding.
+The first taping for the new show took place at the Irvine Improv in Irvine, California on March 22.
+The new series would premiere on the weekend of April 24, 2022.